Ajith6901/Demo/README.md

 # Demo

-Amal is a ECE student
+Amal is a cse student